Acciaio84/AuraQuick/README.md

-# SteelQuick
+# AuraQuick
-SteelQuick is a framework for speeding up Salesforce deployments
+AuraQuick is a framework for speeding up Salesforce deployments

 Content of the framework:

-# SQ_AuraAbstract:
+# AQ_AuraAbstract:
 This abstract Aura Component contains basic features that all components should have (management of a spinner in the interface and management of communication errors with the server) and the main features able to significantly speed up the development of new aura components.
 In details:
 - SPINNER:
   The component use a lightning:spinner by default, managed during the Apex Call.